SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 ## Strategies
 ### 1. Is your model correct?
 In the world of programming, debugging a model has got to be the most challenging because all equations must be solved together.
 If any equation is wrong then not only will the model not solve, but there is very little that can be done to identify which equation is problematic.
-Therefore the best that we can do is implement best practices to ensure the model is correct from the begining.
+Therefore the best that we can do is implement best practices to ensure the model is correct from the beginning.
 So

 **Use acausal modeling (i.e. ModelingToolkit.jl)**
 As has been shown ModelingToolkit.jl will help in many ways with model definition.
 One of the first programming practices that it enables is the DRY (Don't Repeat Yourself) principle.
 By defining components once and reusing them, this helps reduce the chance of human error.
-For example, when discovering a component level bug, it will be fixed at one source of truth and the fix will automatically propogate throughout.
+For example, when discovering a component level bug, it will be fixed at one source of truth and the fix will automatically propagate throughout.

 **Start small and verify components**
-In using acausal modeling, the main focus for ensuring well definied models lies mainly at the component level.
+In using acausal modeling, the main focus for ensuring well defined models lies mainly at the component level.
 Make sure to implement the rules of thumb discussed previously for number of equations and sign conventions.
-Each component should have a well definied unit test.
+Each component should have a well defined unit test.
 When building your model start with the smallest subsystem possible and build from there.
 Attempting to build a full system model before checking the pieces is doomed to fail, leaving little to no insight into what went wrong.
 When a model fails to run, the error message will rarely give enough information to pinpoint the problem.
 The best tool for debugging is taking small incremental steps which allows one to identify which change caused the problem.

 **Make sure equations match states**
 It is not always the case, but for most models, the unsimplified system should give a match of equations and states.
 Let's take the pendulum problem for example